node-red/node-red.github.io/docs/creating-nodes/properties.md

 configuration as a cron-like string: `1,2 * * * *`.
 The node defines an
 `oneditprepare` function that can parse that string and present a more user-friendly UI.
-It also has an `oneditsave` function that compiles the options choosen by the user back into the corresponding cron string.
+It also has an `oneditsave` function that compiles the options chosen by the user back into the corresponding cron string.